st-imdev/newblog25/_notes/swirl-reinforcement-learning.md

 # Each sub_trajectory now represents the context and the action at each step
 ```

-Each generated multi-step trajectory is then broken down into multiple **sub-trajectories**.
-If a trajectory has *k* actions, it is converted into *k* sub-trajectories, each containing the context from the beginning of the trajectory up to that specific action.
-The `decompose_trajectory` function illustrates this step-wise decomposition, which is crucial for applying feedback at each individual step.
+The really clever part is how they decompose each reasoning path into sub-trajectories.
+If a solution has 5 steps, they create 5 training examples - one for each decision point in the chain.
+This lets them reward good individual decisions even if the overall outcome wasn't perfect.

-### Step-Wise Reinforcement Learning (SWiRL) - Step-Wise RL Optimization
+### The actual reinforcement learning magic

 ```python
 def calculate_step_wise_reward(reward_model, sub_trajectory):